Sourcing textiles for commercial spaces or demanding homes requires a smart balance.

 - Non-woven constructions: These materials bond fibers together without traditional weaving or knitting.
 Felt is the oldest example: fibres are compressed and matted until they interlock mechanically.

-Part 3: Upholstery Performance Testing
+All About Upholstery Performance Testing

 The perfect formula for world class fabrics is based in engineering and textile science, through tracking proven performance metrics across a range of criteria.
-These tests provide measurable data on how a fabric will behave over time under typical conditions such as friction, cleaning, and environmental exposure.

 Performance Testing: Abrasion Resistance

 Abrasion resistance assesses how well a fabric withstands repeated rubbing and wear.
 Common methods include the Wyzenbeek and Martindale tests, which simulate long-term use by applying controlled friction to the fabric surface.
-Results indicate how many cycles a material can endure before showing signs of breakdown, such as fibre loss, yarn loosening, or surface distortion.
-High abrasion resistance is essential for upholstery fabrics used in high-traffic environments.

 Performance Testing: Pilling Resistance